How to use Circuit Design Software for PCB DFM Guidelines

 Circuit design software, like Altium Designer®, has DRCs and other functionality built into it to work together with your DFM rules.
 This will help you to deliver a design that is DFM compliant to your manufacturer the first time.

-Want to find out more about how Altium can help you to design a DFM compliant PCB?
-Talk to an expert at Altium.
+Want to find out more about how Altium Designer can help you to design a DFM compliant PCB?
+Talk to an expert at Altium Designer.